 According to Platz, severe periodontal disease can boost the chance of lung cancer and colon cancer even in non-smokers.

 Platz remains positive, though.
 She states that this new data reinforces the importance of proper dental health and better education about periodontal disease.
-She also calls out for enhanced dental insurance to guard against neglect through lack of funds for treatment.
+She also calls out for enhanced dental insurance to guard against neglect through a lack of funds for treatment.